All Episodes

 We all better unite behind him.

-And if you want this country back there's no deals that anybody can make they're not gonna stand by anything they say the other side is going to do for us.
+They're not going to stand by anything they say the other side is going to do for us.

 Trump is a righteous man.

-I don't care how he speaks his actions are righteous.
+I don't care how he speaks.

 And everybody's looking for a nice guy.

-We supposedly got a nice guy right look at this guy in office.
+Look at this guy in office.

-He hasn't he has he's not he has not been appointed for this the world has taken full advantage of America's weakness under Joe Biden.
+Listen, the world has taken full advantage of America's weakness under Joe Biden.

 It's so transparent.

-You know the communist Chinese alignment with Russia and Iran it's so clear crystal clear what they're doing.
+You know, the communist-Chinese alignment with Russia and Iran, it's so clear, crystal clear what they're doing.

 Thank you for checking in.